openemr/openemr/contrib/util/docker/README.md

 When doing a `$ git status`, you will see a decent amount of files either modified or deleted in `./interface/main/calendar/modules/`, `./sites/default/`, and setup + configration files at `./`.
 Please do not include these files in your branch by being careful to `$ git add ` only the files you are changing or adding.

 The gap presented with this "gotcha" is something our community is working to close and we hope to provide a reasonably elegant solution in future releases of this docker-compose system.

+## Meta

+The reason `docker-assets.zip` is in place is because we don't want to serve up the setup scripts via Apache.
+There is also an `.htaccess` file in place to really lock down this directory.

+If you wish to develop code for this solution, please unzip the contents, make your changes, and then rezip the contents.
+The Pull Request reviewer will have to manually compare the changes the old-fashioned way :).